 Loyola University Chicago recognizes the loyalty and the continuing contributions of its retired faculty and staff members.
-Working in collaboration with Faculty Administration, Human Resources, the Provost’s office and the Office of the Vice President for Health Sciences, Loyola continually seeks to maintain a list of privileges that are available to retired faculty and staff members.
+Working in collaboration with Faculty Administration, Human Resources, and the Provost’s office, Loyola continually seeks to maintain a list of privileges that are available to retired faculty and staff members.
 Privileges—including library and LUC.edu email access—are granted to any retired faculty or staff member that is at least 60 years of age and has completed 10 or more years of continuous full-time service with Loyola University Chicago, immediately prior to their retirement date.

 Questions about the status of your current enrollment in the University’s benefits, after retirement, may be answered in the Retirement Benefits at a Glance document.

 These forms are to be completed after meeting with a benefits representative:

 - Blue Medicare Rx Enrollment Form—Enrollment form for Medicare Part D (prescription plan)

 - Information Update Form—To update your address or other personal information

 - Retiree Computing and Confidentiality Agreement Form—Contact Human Resources at 312.915.6175 or email@example.com

 - Retiree Health Account Election Form— Contact Human Resources at 312.915.6175 or firstname.lastname@example.org

 Loyola University Chicago is committed to providing you with the resources and information necessary to assist you with making informed decisions.
 The links below provide additional info on your current benefits and the status of those benefits after retirement.
 We’ve also provided helpful links to important Medicare information that you’ll need to become familiar with, as you consider retirement: